hashicorp/terraform/README.md

   * Setting up secondary servers to AXFR is currently unsupported

 ## Records
-  * Static metadata (not linked to a feed) in answers is not yet supported
   * Metadata support in regions is limited
   * Record wide metadata is unsupported